 There is no cure for cerebral palsy.
 People with cerebral palsy may benefit from specific therapies to treat their symptoms and medications to help control muscle spasms.
 Treatment for cerebral palsy can be expensive, as therapy can be life-long.

-If your child suffers from cerebral palsy and you believe a doctor’s negligence could be to blame, please don’t hesitate to contact the experienced New York cerebral palsy lawyers at Wingate, Russotti, Shapiro & Halperin, LLP.
+If your child suffers from cerebral palsy and you believe a doctor’s negligence could be to blame, please don’t hesitate to contact the experienced New York cerebral palsy lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our attorneys take on a select number of cases in order to devote to each client the full attention they deserve.
 For a free and confidential case evaluation, please call our office today.